Following a milestone birthday celebration, a mother’s visit to a gynecologist leads to a baffling diagnosis of peritoneal mesothelioma

 Finding Strength in Caring for Others

 “Although their story is sad, and I have cried a million tears over it, it’s also a gift from God that I get to nurture them.
-I don’t know how their story will end, but I know it will be great,” Jill reveals.
+I don’t know how their story will end, but I know it will be great,” Jill said.“They have watched me suffer tremendously, and they are so kind, loving, and helpful to me.”

 When her granddaughters were babies, Jill was worried that the weakness and pain she experienced from her chemotherapy sessions would prevent her from properly caring for them.

-However, she soon discovered that caring for these girls gave her the motivation, emotional support, and strength she needed to get out of bed every morning and continue living her life as normally as possible.
+However, she soon discovered that the girls gave her the motivation, emotional support, and strength needed to get out of bed every morning and continue living her life as normally as possible.

 Now, Jill believes that raising her granddaughters is a huge part of her will to survive.